 There is a range of accommodation options in Kuala Lumpur suitable for a variety of budgets and needs.
-Before embarking on a house hunt, new arrivals should also make sure they research the different areas and suburbs of the city and surrounding region to get a good idea of where they would like to settle down.
+Before embarking on your house hunt, research the different areas and suburbs of the city and surrounding region to get a good idea of where you would like to settle down.
+From lively urban living to tranquil suburban retreats, Kuala Lumpur has something for everyone.

 Types of accommodation in Kuala Lumpur

-Housing in Kuala Lumpur comes in many different forms and includes standalone houses, known as bungalows, as well as semi-detached and terraced houses, apartments and condominiums.
-Generally, condominiums are the most popular option for expats in the city, as they are secure and often have amenities such as gyms, swimming pools and tennis courts.
+Housing in Kuala Lumpur comes in many forms, including standalone houses (known as bungalows), semi-detached and terraced houses, as well as apartments and condominiums.
+Generally, condominiums are the most popular option for expats in the city, as they are secure and often have amenities such as gyms, swimming pools, and tennis courts.

 Finding accommodation in Kuala Lumpur

-Expats can find accommodation in Kuala Lumpur on online property portals and by looking through local newspapers and publications.
-It's recommended to view a few properties to get a sense of how much one can expect to pay for a certain kind of space.
+You can find accommodation in Kuala Lumpur on online property portals and by browsing local newspapers and publications.
+Popular property portals include iProperty, PropertyGuru, and Mudah.
+It’s always a good idea to view a few properties in person to get a sense of how much you can expect to pay for a certain type of accommodation and location.

-Many expats choose to use a rental agent to help them in their property search and in negotiating the terms of their lease agreements.
-Some expats who choose to stay in Kuala Lumpur for a long time have even gone as far as to invest in property, again with the help of an agent.
-Estate agent fees are normally paid by the landlord or seller.
+Many expats choose to use a rental agent to help them through their property search and negotiate lease agreements.
+A rental agent can simplify the process, especially if you’re unfamiliar with local market practices.
+Some expats who decide to stay in Kuala Lumpur for a long time even invest in property, often with the help of an agent.
+Estate agent fees are normally covered by the landlord or seller, so using an agent may be a smart and cost-effective move.

 Renting accommodation in Kuala Lumpur